Everything You Should Know About Schwinn’s New 290 Recumbent Bike [A Review]

 Flywheel weights will vary, but higher-end models tend to come with heavier flywheels (20 lb+) and affordable recumbents tend to come with lighter flywheels (less than 15 lb).

-With all of this info in mind, Schwinn actually doesn’t disclose the weight of the 290’s flywheel.
+With all of this info in mind, Schwinn actually doesn’t disclose the weight of the 290’s flywheel, which in itself is usually a sign that the flywheel is light-weight.

-But, I’d bet dollars to donuts that it uses the same 13 lb flywheel found on the Schwinn 270 and Nautilus R618 (by the way, Nautilus owns Schwinn, as well as Bowflex).
+But, I’d bet dollars to donuts that it uses the same 13 lb flywheel found on the Schwinn 270 and Nautilus R618 (which, unfortunately, I believe has been discontinued by the manufacturer).

 Well, turns out I’d lose that bet.